Event Neural Networks: Event Networks

-This linear cost has significant implications for networks processing rapid, sparse updates.
-For example, consider a high-speed camera operating at \num{10000} frames per second.
-The differences between adjacent frames may be minuscule, leading to a sparse set of network updates on each frame.
-In this situation, the cost of computing a policy with a fixed per-frame overhead (\eg, a Gumbel~gate~\cite{habibian2021Skipconvolutions}) could grow to dominate the runtime.
-In contrast, our policy gives a fixed ratio between the policy and update costs.
+This linear cost has important implications for networks processing data from high-speed sensors (e.g., event~sensors~\cite{lichtsteiner2008128} or single-photon sensors~\cite{dutton2016SPADbased}).
+Here, the differences between adjacent inputs are often minuscule, and the cost of a policy with fixed per-frame overhead (e.g., a Gumbel~gate~\cite{habibian2021Skipconvolutions}) could come to dominate the runtime.
+EvNets with a linear-overhead policy are a natural solution for processing this type of high-speed data.

-A similar situation arises with event~sensors~\cite{lichtsteiner2008128} and single-photon~sensors~\cite{dutton2016SPADbased}.
-These sensors can operate both at extremely high frame rates (\eg, \num{100000} FPS) or an asynchronous, ``free-running'' mode \cite{gupta2019Asynchronous} where a sensor records each photon as a separate event.
-EvNets with a linear-overhead policy are a natural solution for processing this data.
-Each input photon can be consumed immediately by the network, triggering a sparse set of updates and a proportionally sparse set of policy computations.

-With a chunked policy, neurons within a neighborhood must wait until some agreed-upon time, then simultaneously compute $m$ and transmit according to its value.
-In contrast, a singular policy allows each neuron to operate independently from other neurons in the same layer.
-However, there are situations where grouping neurons into ``bundles'' may be practically desirable.
-For example, GPU hardware computes in 32-thread warps~\cite{lin2018Using}.
-In this case, a 32-neuron, chunked granularity would better leverage the available thread-level parallelism.

-\innerparagraph{Other design axes.} The policies we analyze in this work represent only a small sample of the available design space.
-In future work, we hope to analyze factors including stochastic firing (\eg, treating $|d|$ as a firing probability) and trainable firing thresholds.
-Although our simple policy has many desirable properties, it is likely sub-optimal in terms of its efficiency-accuracy trade-off.
-We expect the performance of EvNets to improve further with the introduction of more carefully optimized policies.
+\paragraphskip \paragraphtitle{Policy Design and Quantization.} When a policy is both isolated and singular, we can characterize the functions $M(\bm{d})$ and $P(\bm{d})$ by scalar functions $M(d_i)$ and $P(d_i)$.
+Taking the product $M(d_i) \cdot P(d_i)$ gives a \emph{response function} $R(d_i)$ that describes the overall behavior of the neuron. \autoref{fig:policy_design}~(a) illustrates several possible response functions.

+Some response functions employ quantization to reduce the cost of computing dot product terms $w_i x_i$ (\autoref{eq:linear_function}).
+Sigma-Delta~networks~\cite{oconnor2016Sigma} use a rounding policy to quantize neuron outputs; a neuron transmits if this rounded value is nonzero.
+This rounding policy has significantly worse accuracy-computation tradeoffs (\autoref{fig:policy_design}~(b)) compared to our proposed policy.
+This might be caused by coupling the firing threshold with the quantization scale.
+To increase its output precision a Sigma-Delta network must reduce its firing threshold, possibly resulting in unnecessary transmissions.